ppy/osu-wiki/wiki/Tournaments/oPHN/2024_mania/en.md

 ![PHNM2024 logo](img/logo.jpg)

 The **osu!
 Philippines Nationals 2024 - osu!mania 4K/7K** Tournament (***PHNM2024***) was a 1v1 osu!mania 4-key and 7-key tournament.
-It serves as the National Championships of both osu!mania keymodes for the Philippine community of the game.
+It served as the National Championships of both osu!mania keymodes for the Philippine community of the game.

 ## Tournament Schedule